GHPReporter/Ghpr.Core/README.md

 Parameter `dataServiceFile`: the name of the library which contains implementation of IDataService, will be distributed as a separate NuGet package will you should include as a dependency in your solution with tests.
 Can't be empty.

 Parameter `loggerFile`: the name the library that will be used for internal logging of Ghpr itself.

+`retention` - settings for running clean up job:

+   `amount` - total runs that will be left, all other will be deleted.

+   `till` - all runs with finish date older than  this value will be deleted.
+Date format is `yyyy-MM-dd hh:mm:ss`

 # View report locally